atmoos/cv/ReferenceArchitectures.md

 The design proved to be very capable and also able to evolve over time.
 I was mostly involved with changes to "sub-designs" or in-depth problem analysis.

-- Design and realization of ambulance cloud pattern with lead architect
+- Design and realisation of ambulance cloud pattern with lead architect
 - Fixing memory issues in "Data Extraction"
   - Space complexity from $O(n) \to O(1)$
 - Fixing performance bottlenecks